Treatment of adrenal cancer depends to a large degree on where the cancer started and how far it has spread.

 Surgery is the main treatment for stage I and stage II adrenal cancer.
 The entire adrenal gland will be removed.
 Since a person has 2 adrenal glands, removal of the diseased one does not generally cause problems for the patient.
 If nearby lymph nodes are enlarged, they will be removed as well and checked to see if they contain cancer cells.
-Most surgeons do not remove these lymph nodes if their size is normal.
-In many cases, no further treatment may be necessary.
-If the tumor was not removed completely, treatment with radiation and/or mitotane may be given after surgery to help keep the cancer from coming back.
+Most surgeons do not remove these lymph nodes if they're not enlarged.

-Surgery is also the main treatment for stage III adrenal cancer.
+Surgery is the main treatment for stage III adrenal cancer.
 The goal of surgery is to remove all of the cancer.
 The adrenal gland with the tumor is always removed, and the surgeon might also need to remove some tissue around the adrenal gland, including part (or all) of the nearby kidney and part of the liver.
 The lymph nodes near the adrenal gland will also be removed.
 After surgery, adjuvant treatment with radiation and/or mitotane may be given to help keep the cancer from coming back.

 If it is possible to remove all of the cancer, then surgery may be done.
 When the cancer has spread to other parts of the body, it usually cannot be cured with surgery.
 Some doctors may still recommend surgery to remove as much of the tumor as possible.
 This type of surgery is called debulking.
 Removing most of the cancer may help reduce symptoms by lowering the production of hormones.
 Radiation therapy may also be used to treat any areas of cancer that are causing symptoms.
-For example, radiation can help people when cancer that has spread to the bones is causing pain.
+For example, radiation can help when cancer that has spread to the bones is causing pain.
 Mitotane therapy is also an option.
-Treatment may begin right away or it may be postponed until the cancer is causing symptoms.
+Treatment may begin right away, or it may be postponed until the cancer is causing symptoms.
 Other chemotherapy (chemo) drugs may also be used.

 There are many other ways your doctor can help maintain your quality of life and control your symptoms.
 This means that you must tell your doctor how you are feeling and what symptoms you are having.
 Many patients don't like to disappoint their doctors by telling them they are not feeling well.
 This does no one any good.